RavenProject/Ravencoin/README.md

 ----------------

 Ravencoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+The Ravencoin platform also lets anyone create assets (tokens) on the Ravencoin network.
+Assets can be used for NFTs, STOs, Gift Cards, and fractional ownership of anything of value.
 Ravencoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.